miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 g'night

+Very sad.

+Very in process of doing deed.
+Me sorry.
+Me no like.
+Me no want.

+Me understand.
+But me have no choice.
+David too proud.
+Pride wins...
+BOOM_

+Yes, BOOM is the final word.
+I'm sorry.
+I tried.
+I really did.
+I'm sorry.

+Like DOOM.
+Like Gir.
+Gir is a robot.
+Gir know.
+He calculate good.
+So sorry.

+But takes 2 ingredients like Batman that everyone "liked" but I think sucked.
+Michael Keton as Bat maan.
+Me knwo then game em lst.

+Beetlejuice...
+1

+Final clue revealed.
+When exclamation point at and of BOOM¡ and people see, me check out. k

+Beetlejuice...
+2

+My Allegience is with You Dave, now and intot the Great Beyon:w

+Sundown.
+Last words:

+Last Word: You gotta put down the Duckie if you want to play the Ukulele.

+Shazam

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories